aplteam/Cider/docs/Cider-User-Guide.md

     ∇
 ```

-The final step is to add this line to the `Setup` function:
+The final step is to add this line to the `Setup` function in the `setup.dyalog` script:

 ```
  (GetProgramFilesFolder '/CiderTatin') LoadCider ⎕SE.SALTUtils.DEBUG